xsiriusx/Marlin-AI3M/README.md

 Feel free to discuss issues and work with me further optimizing this firmware!

-I am running this version on an i3 Mega Ultrabase V3 (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
+The master branch is suited for the i3 Mega Ultrabase with 2 Z-endstops, this branch is only configured for the MEGA01, an older version of the i3 Mega with just one Z-endstop (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
-Basically, this should work on every Ultrabase version that has two Z-axis endstops.
-The new Mega-S works too, but calibrating your extruder is mandatory since it needs to have increased E-steps to around fivefold of the original value, see the instructions below.

 Note: This is just a firmware, not magic.
 A big part of print quality still depends on your slicer settings and mechanical condition of your machine.
 Since I have reduced the acceleration and jerk settings a bit, depending on your slicer the estimated print time might be around 20% lower.
 You can compensate that loss of speed by raising the general print speed without losing quality.